 Gigging by choice, chance, or necessity

 With the evolving corporate culture, the kinds of gig workers have also changed.
-Some of them are part-time workers, while others are full-time workers, and some are even the ones with a side of traditional jobs.
-Gig workers work for some extra income, which means they are free to work on their own will and don’t have the restrictions of a normal workplace.
+Some of them are part-time workers, while others are full-time workers, and some are even the ones with side traditional jobs.
+Gig workers work for some extra income, which means they are free to work of their own will and don’t have the restrictions of a normal workplace.

 The disadvantage of this work culture is the uncertainty that comes with it.
 They cannot find jobs, the pay is ambiguous, and gigging doesn’t have a lot of options.
 Also, in addition to this, freelancers don’t have a lot of laws and are more vulnerable to financial loss with clients and organizations.